LitGroup/money.dart/README.md

 ```

-Here is the list of currencies available in 'CommonCurrencies'
+Here is the list of currencies available in `CommonCurrencies`

 ```dart